ericyd/gdrive-copy/PRIVACY_POLICY.md

 Currently we do not have any advertising partners.
 However, the site does include some external links.
 Copy Folder is not responsible for your information once you leave our site.

-## Third Party Privacy Policies

-You should consult the respective privacy policies of these third-party ad servers for more detailed information on their practices as well as for instructions about how to opt-out of certain practices.
-Copy Folder's privacy policy does not apply to, and we cannot control the activities of, such other advertisers or web sites.
-You may find a comprehensive listing of these privacy policies and their links here: Privacy Policy Links.
-If you wish to disable cookies, you may do so through your individual browser options.
-More detailed information about cookie management with specific web browsers can be found at the browsers' respective websites.
-What Are Cookies?

 ## Children's Information